namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 This along with Sara Zanzoterra session on RAG to Agents as well.

+## Back to why planning is hard
+Sfould refer back to also Cal Newport multi step automation article<sup>[13](#references)</sup> .
+Yea .
+Agent Harnesses and verifiability for each step.

 # References
 1. Ivan @ datasaur.ai
 2. https://www.theatlantic.com/app/webview/687022/